alexrobincrabbe/Wordwell/README.md

 ![colour palette](readme_files/images/colour_palette.png)

-- #358270, #FEBE38, #FB2271 were the primary colours used for the site.
+- #358270, #FEBE38, #FB2271 were the primary colours used for the site
 - #358270 was the primary background colour, chosen to add colour but also be dark enough to contrast with the texts
-- #FEBE38 was used for the navbar, buttons, and word boxes
+- #FEBE38 was used for the navbar, buttons and word boxes
-- #FB2271 was used for headings, to make them stand add and add vibrance to the colour scheme
+- #FB2271 was used for headings, to make them stand out and add vibrance to the colour scheme
 - #1B1835 was used as a secondary background colour, to contrast slightly with the main background colour
 - #418141 and #A35050 were used for the edit and delete buttons
 - #C57F7f was used as a secondary heading colour for the profile pages

 # Database Models

-- The UserProfile model was created to extend the in-built user model of the django allauth package.
-The user field is a one to there is a one to one relationship with the User Model.
+- The UserProfile model was created to extend the in-built user model of the Django-allauth package.
+The user field has a one to one relationship with the User Model.
 The profile object is created automatically when a new user is created, using Django signals.
 In the admin panel it is found under the user tab.
 - The Scores model is used to store all player scores in the database.
 It is related to the UserProfile model in a many to one relationship.
 The high score field of the UserProfile model is updated when a new score is created.
 - The Post model has a many to one relationship with the User Model.
 - The reply model has a many to one relationship with both the Post Model and the User Model